Amazing (George Michael song)

 "Amazing" is a song co-written, produced, and performed by English singer-songwriter George Michael, released by Aegean and Sony Music on 1 March 2004.
 It was included on Michael's fifth studio album, Patience.
 The song is about and dedicated to Michael's then-partner, Kenny Goss.
-The song reached No. 1 in Hungary, Italy, Poland and Spain, and it also topped three US Billboard dance charts.
+The song reached No. 1 in Hungary, Italy, Poland and Spain, as well as on three US Billboard dance charts.

 Critical reception

 Stephen Thomas Erlewine from AllMusic chose the track as one of the album's track picks.
-BBC News Online's Michael Osborn said the song "sends us hurtling back to the late 80s."
-Sal Cinquemani called the song "catchy yet un-amazing."
+BBC News Online's Michael Osborn said the song "sends us hurtling back to the late 80s".
+Sal Cinquemani called the song "catchy yet un-amazing".

-On 26 December 2016, a day after Michael's death, Rolling Stone compiled a list of "20 Essential Songs" by Michael, and described "Amazing" as "a dancey soft-rock number."
+On 26 December 2016, a day after Michael's death, Rolling Stone compiled a list of "20 Essential Songs" by Michael, and described "Amazing" as "a dancey soft-rock number".

 Chart performance

 On 1 March 2004, "Amazing" was released in the United Kingdom.
 The song debuted at number four on the UK Singles Chart, selling 41,000 copies in its first week.
 Outside of the UK, the song was also successful.
-It reached number one in Spain, Italy, Poland, and Hungary.
+It reached number one in Spain, Italy, Poland and Hungary.

 When Michael appeared on The Oprah Winfrey Show on 26 May 2004 to promote the album, he performed the song on the show.
 "Amazing" was released in the United States.
-Michael had previously found success in the dance clubs with "Monkey" (1988) and "Star People" (1997), and "Amazing" became his third release to reach the top on Billboards Dance Club Songs chart.
-It also performed well on the Hot Dance Airplay chart, where it reached the top spot and stayed there for four weeks.
+Michael had previously found success in the dance clubs with "Monkey" (1988) and "Star People" (1997), and "Amazing" became his third release to reach the top on Billboards Dance Club Play chart.
+It also topped the Dance Radio Airplay chart, staying at number one for four weeks.